 We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements, and you should not place undue reliance on our forward-looking statements.
 Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements we make.
 We have based these forward-looking statements largely on our current expectations and projections about future events and trends that we believe may affect our financial condition, results of operations, business strategy and financial needs.
-These forward-looking statements are subject to a number of risks, uncertainties, factors and assumptions described in Part II, Item 1A, "Risk Factors" and elsewhere in this Quarterly Report on Form 10-Q, including, among other things:
+These forward-looking statements are subject to a number of risks, uncertainties, factors and assumptions described in Part II, Item 1A, "Risk Factors" and elsewhere in this Quarterly Report on Form 10-Q and our final prospectus for our initial public offering filed pursuant to Rule 424(b)(4) under the Securities Act of 1933, as amended (the "Securities Act"), with the Securities and Exchange Commission (the "SEC"), on June 11, 2021 (the "Final Prospectus"), including, among other things: